bitcoinclassic/documentation/spec/transactionv4.md

 optional.
 To refer to XML, this specification would be the schema of a transaction.

-[CMF](compactmessageformat.md) tokens are triplets of name, format (like PositiveInteger) and value.
+[CMF](compactmessageformat.md) tokens are triplets of name, format (like PositiveNumber) and value.
-Names in this scope are defined much like an enumeration where the actual integer value (id, below) is equally important to the written name.
+Names in this scope are defined much like an enumeration where the actual number value (id, below) is equally important to the written name.
 If any token found that is not covered in the next table it will make the transaction that contains it invalid.